-In this section we characterize the problem of humancentered streaming data analysis through two key steps: i) analyzing the complexity of streaming data and its implications on change perception (Figure 1), and ii) identifying key domains that involve streaming data reasoning [DVCVHF09] and cross-cutting high-level goals of domain experts (Figure 3).
+In this section, we characterize the problem of human-centred streaming data analysis through two key steps: (i) analysing the complexity of streaming data and its implications on change perception (Figure 1), and (ii) identifying key domains that involve streaming data reasoning [DVCVHF09] and cross-cutting high-level goals of domain experts (Figure 3).

 3.1.
-Streaming Data-Driven Change Perception
+Streaming data-driven change perception

-Streaming data is characterized by its continuous flow [BBD02] and is often distinguished by its high velocity and volatility as compared to static data sources.
-As shown in Figure 1, the four dimensions of streaming data:
+Streaming data are characterized by its continuous flow [BBD02] and are often distinguished by its high velocity and volatility as compared to static data sources.
+As shown in Figure 1, the four dimensions of streaming data: volume, variety, velocity and